-Every person has his/her own dignity and some fundamental rights.
+Every person has their own dignity and some fundamental rights.
 Corruption also affects the fundamental rights.
 How?
-It has been seen that a common (general) man fears to go to police station even when his/her right(s) is violated.
+It has been seen that any citizen fears to go to police station even when their right(s) is violated.
 Why?
-Because he/she does not want to face a series questioning of the police.
-Normally, what actually happens is, a person when goes to a police station for FIR, he/she has to struggle a lot and face a lot in order lodge his/her FIR in the order of it being properly written.
-If therefore suggests that we need such a body that could provide us a corruption free society.
+Because they do not want to face a series questioning of the police.
+Normally, what actually happens is, a person when goes to a police station for FIR, they have to struggle a lot and face a lot in order lodge the FIR in the order of it being properly written.
+It therefore, suggests that we need such a body that could provide us a corruption free society.
 As per Prevention of Corruption Act, 1988.
 Sec.
-13 (1) d (ii) of POC Act, ‘a public servant is said to commit the offence of criminal misconduct, if he, by abusing his position as a public servant, obtains for himself or for any other person any valuable thing or pecuniary advantage’.
+13 (1) d (ii) of POC Act, “a public servant is said to commit the offence of criminal misconduct, if he, by abusing his position as a public servant, obtains for himself or for any other person any valuable thing or pecuniary advantage.”
 This seems to be omnipresent be it in any police department or medical department and even in judiciary.

-- Lack of transparency and professional accountability is yet another big reason.
+5. Lack of transparency and professional accountability is yet another big reason.
 We should be honest to ourselves.
 Until and unless we will not be honest, we can’t control corruption.
 If each of us is honest towards our profession, then corruption will automatically decrease.
 We need to pay attention towards professional accountability i.e., how much we are faithful and truthful towards our profession.
 Corruption may be controlled by handling five major professions: lekhpal, medical, revenue, police and judicial.

-- Third one is the revenue department.
+3. Third one is the revenue department.
 In this department, a fairly large number of the employees are corrupt.
 They take bribes and leave the person who didn’t even give tax off the hook.
 For e.g. income tax.
 If every person is honest towards his/her profession then a heavy loss of Indian government may be saved.

-- There is a lot of crime around us and criminals are doing their work without any fear.
+4. There is a lot of crime around us and criminals are doing their work without any fear.
 If police becomes serious then there will be control over corruption to the extent of nearly, say about 60-70%.
 They should perform their duty honestly.
 The day all the officers will be serious towards their profession, we may expect a corruption-free environment.